William Ernest Hocking: Career

-"a belief in obligation, in a source of things which is good, in some kind of permanence for what is real in selfhood, and in the human aspect of deity."
-He pins his hope more on the common people throughout the world than on the theologians, finds in them a "universal sense of the presence of God, and the intuition of the direction in which the will of God lies."
+a belief in obligation, in a source of things which is good, in some kind of permanence for what is real in selfhood, and in the human aspect of deity."
+He pins his hope more on the common people throughout the world than on the theologians, finds in them a "universal sense of the presence of God, and the intuition of the direction in which the will of God lies.

-In 1943 Hocking retired to Madison, New Hampshire and lived there until his death 23 years later.
+Hocking was elected to the American Philosophical Society in 1943.
+That same year, he retired to Madison, New Hampshire and lived there until his death 23 years later.

 Study of missions

 In 1930–1932, he led the Commission of Appraisal, which studied the foreign mission work of six Protestant denominations in India, Burma, China, and Japan.
 Protestant missionaries had been doing evangelistic work in Asia since the nineteenth century, but several groups noted falling donations and nationalistic resistance, suggesting that changes might be needed.

 The commission's report, entitled Re-Thinking Missions: A Laymen's Inquiry after One Hundred Years (1932) and known as the "Hocking report," reflected changing ideas about the role of western missionaries in other cultures, and generated fierce debate.
 Commission members traveled to Asian cities to meet missionaries and local people.
 While in China, Hocking consulted with Pearl S. Buck, who was developing a similar critique of missions and who later threw her support behind the commission's report.
 The Commission recommended a greater emphasis on education and welfare, transfer of power to local groups, less reliance on evangelizing, with respectful appreciation for local religions.
 A recommended related goal was the transition of local leadership and institutions.
 The commission also recommended reorganization in the US to coordinate and focus missionary efforts by creating a single organization for Protestant missions.